pusher/chatkit-android/README.md

 Both plugins are needed as older tests are written using Spek1, and newer tests are using Spek2.
-To do this go to Android Studio -> Preferences -> Plugins -> search for Spek, and Spek Framework and install.
+To do this go to Android Studio -> Preferences -> Plugins -> search for Spek, and Spek Framework and install both plugins.
 If you open a Spek test file (e.g. RoomSpek), you should now see green play buttons to run each test (or a test group from a file).